-Watch a video, see the new museum and learn more about Dali.
+Watch a video, see the layout and learn more about the Dali Museum here.

 The Dali Museum is located in the heart of picturesque downtown St. Pete.
 Featuring seven miles of beautifully preserved waterfront parks, this pedestrian-friendly city center has enjoyed a revival in recent years, and gleaming new skyscrapers and restaurants dot the waterfront.
 Not only are the views spectacular, but so is the food, with Beach Drive and Central Avenue offering a number of restaurants and cafes, many with al fresco dining.